zhaolingshan/tp/docs/UserGuide.md

 <img src="images/UG SS/2.8 SU Module 3.png">

 <div markdown="span" class="alert alert-info">
-⚠️ If the module cannot be S/U-ed according to NUS’ guidelines or the module is manually added using parameter `mc/`, the command box will display:
+:warning: If the module cannot be S/U-ed according to NUS’ guidelines or the module is manually added using parameter `mc/`, the command box will display:
 <br>
 <img src="images/UG SS/2.8 SU Module 4.png">
 </div>